nham/math_notes/notes/linalg/dim.md

 # Finite dimensional vector spaces
 These notes introduce vector spaces and prove the dimension theorem for finitely-generated vector spaces.
+We also introduce some fundamental notions like vector spaces of scalar-valued functions.

 ## Definition of a group